Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Conclusion

 \item{There is a consensus among the respondents that sufficient information is lacking about recommender systems.
 The existing information provided by some platforms is seen as vague and overly broad.
 Access to recommendation and advertising profiles is not provided.
 These opinions are shared by citizens, civil society groups, and researchers alike.
 Transparency is lacking.}

 \item{The functionality of existing recommender systems is commonly seen to interlink with online tracking.
-Privacy and commercial surveillance are still a concern of many Europeans.
+Privacy and commercial surveillance are still a concern of many Europeans and their stakeholders.
 As with the recommender systems themselves, the whole tracking (a.k.a.~online advertisement) industry lacks transparency and proper judicial oversight.
-Existing laws are not properly enforced to an extent hoped by many EU citizens.}
+Existing laws are not properly enforced to an extent hoped by many EU citizens and European stakeholders.}

 \item{The effectiveness of recommender systems is widely questioned.
 The quality and accuracy of recommendations are generally poor according to many Europeans.
 Given the opaque and inscrutable nature of these systems, which partially stems from their reliance on intrusive tracking, many people feel that recommendations and related advertisements are random, incorrect, and unrelated to their~interests.}